dumbmatter/backboard/README.md

 or

     backboard.setPromiseConstructor(require('es6-promise').Promise);

+If you want to do feature detection to conditionally load a third-party promises library in Firefox but not in Chrome, take a look at the code in [test/root.js](test/root.js) which does exactly that.

 **Edge/IE**: works only if you use a third-party promises library with synchronous promise resolution (which [is not a good thing](http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony)).
 If you want to go down that path, here's how to do it with Bluebird: